Social media is an essential element of any small business marketing, being a key driver for 74% of consumers’ purchasing decisions.

-This suggests that a big part of a brand’s duty is to move away from using social media to sell, and towards responding to their audience in real-time.
+This suggests that a big part of a brand’s social media strategy should be to move away from using social to sell, and towards responding to their audience in real-time.

 Reactive social media is the marketing task that responds in real-time to current events, viral news, and other “right now” issues.